Bombontiangou

 Bombontiangou is a town in the Coalla Department of Gnagna Province in eastern Burkina Faso.
-The town has a population of 1,276.

 Geography

 Bombontiangou – which is an agropastoral locality dispersed into several residential centers located on the right bank of the Faga River – is located approximately 15 km northwest of Coalla.

 Health and education

 The nearest health center in Bombontiangou is the Bonsiega Health and Social Promotion Center (HSPC).